AOS130 Introduction to Organisation Theory

 Teaching assistants will supervise the students throughout the seminars.

-Mandatory group assignments and participation in study groups each day of the course.
+Mandatory group assignments and (digital) participation in lectures and study groups each day of the course.

 Students who show up after the 2nd day of the course will not be allowed to take the course.